Education Training available

 Currently the education team is working on the following projects:

-- The launch of a brand new education website, which will provide both information and support for pupils, parents and organisations on how to ensure any educational challenges are overcome and how best to support effective learning for children from GRT communities
+- Updating the brand new education website, which provides both information and support for pupils, parents and organisations on how to ensure any educational challenges are overcome and how best to support effective learning for children from GRT communities

 - Continued collaboration with the Department for Education and relevant government ministers on central school exclusions policies and how best to tackle the high levels of exclusions within GRT communities.